ryangurn/dropcam/README.md

 ### .capture(callback)
 This function will attempt to capture a live screenshot of the camera and return a screenshot object.
 This function should work on both user owned and public cameras.
-See above for an example.
+See above for an example, and see below for object functions.
-## Screenshot
-### .pipe(out)
-You can call .pipe on the object and do what you wish with the buffer, such as writing to file.
-See above for an example

 ### .record(seconds, callback)
 Important: You MUST have rtmpdump installed and on your PATH to call this function (see above for a link).
 This function will attempt to record a live stream by returning you a stream object.
 You can pass in a valid number of seconds as the seconds parameter.
 Use 0 if you don't wish to stop recording until you terminate the application.
 Note: This function should work on both user owned and public cameras.
-See above for an example.
-## Stream
-### .pipe(out)
-You can call .pipe on the object and do what you wish with the buffer, such as writing to file.
-See above for an example.
+See above for an example, and see below for object functions.

-### .on(event, callback)
-You can listen for events on this stream.
-## Event: 'data'
-You can listen for incoming standard output on this stream.
-## Event: 'error'
-You can listen for incoming error output on this stream.

 ### .getDevicesWithNotifications(callback)
 This function will attempt to get all devices asssociated with this camera and return an array